betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 ### Do you expect fellows to attend events or meetings?

 We encourage fellows to attend the [Exascale Computing Project Annual Meeting](http://www.ecpannualmeeting.com), to be held spring 2021.
-More information on dates and location TBD.

 ### Are there restrictions on who can apply for a BSSw Fellowship?